-Compute the spectral angular distance between each endmember and the spectra of each pixel in the data cube.
+Compute the spectral angular distance between each endmember and the spectrum of each pixel in the data cube.

 score = zeros(size(hcube.DataCube,1),size(hcube.DataCube,2),numEndmembers); for i = 1:numEndmembers score(:,:,i) = sam(hcube,endmembers(:,i)); end

-Compute the minimum score value from the distance scores obtained for each pixel spectra with respect to all the endmembers.
-The index of each minimum score identifies the endmember spectra to which a pixel spectra exhibits maximum similarity.
+Compute the minimum score value from the distance scores obtained for each pixel spectrum with respect to all the endmembers.
+The index of each minimum score identifies the endmember spectrum to which a pixel spectrum exhibits maximum similarity.
 An index value, n, at the spatial location (x, y) in the score matrix indicates that the spectral signature of the pixel at spatial location (x, y) in the data cube best matches the spectral signature of the nth endmember.

 [~,matchingIndx] = min(score,,3);

 Estimate an RGB image of the hyperspectral data cube by using the